josephlhall/draft-ietf-iasa2-bcp/draft-ietf-iasa2-bcp.md

 The IASA is distinct from IETF-related technical functions, such as the RFC Editor, the IANA, and the IETF standards process itself.
 The IASA and the IETF Administration LLC has no influence on the technical decisions of the IETF or on the technical contents of IETF work.
 Note, however, that this in no way prevents people who form part of the IASA from participating as individuals in IETF technical activities.

 # Definitions and Principles
-(FROM 4071 - NEEDS TO BE UPDATED)

 This section describes terminology and underlying principles used in the rest of this document.

-## Alphabet Soup
+## Key Acronyms

-   Although most of the terms, abbreviations, and acronyms used in this document are reasonably well known, first-time readers may find this alphabet soup confusing.
+Although most of the terms, abbreviations, and acronyms used in this document are reasonably well known, first-time readers may find this confusing.
 This section therefore attempts to provide a quick summary.

 IAB: Internet Architecture Board (see [RFC2026], [RFC2850]).

-   IAD: IETF Administrative Director, defined by this document.
+IASA: IETF Administrative Support Activity, defined in this document.

-   IAOC: IETF Administrative Oversight Committee, defined by this
-         document.

-   IASA: IETF Administrative Support Activity, defined by this document.
+IED: IETF Executive Director, defined in this document.

 IESG: Internet Engineering Steering Group (see [RFC2026], [RFC3710]).

 IETF: Internet Engineering Task Force (see [RFC3233]).

 ISOC: Internet Society (see [RFC2031] and [ISOC]).

 ##  Principles of the IASA, IETF, and ISOC Relationship

-   This section attempts to describe principles underlying the mechanisms described in this document.
+This section attempts to describe principles underlying the IASA.

-   1. The IETF intends to establish a structure (the IASA) in order to have IETF administrative functions managed appropriately, according to good administrative, fiscal, and management principles.
-The IASA includes the IAD and the IAOC and shall be housed within ISOC.
+   1. The IETF intends to update its structure (the IASA) in order to have IETF administrative functions managed appropriately, according to good administrative, fiscal, and management principles.
+The IASA includes the IED and the Board of Directors of the IETF Administration LLC.

-   2. The IAD and IAOC shall not have any authority over the IETF standards development activities.
-This document does not modify ISOC's other roles related to the IETF standards process.
+   2. The IED and Board of the IETF Administration LLC shall not have any authority over the IETF standards development activities.

+   3. The IETF Administration LLC is organized under ISOC as a so-called "disregarded entity" (CITATION NEEDED).
+However, this document does not modify any of ISOC's other roles related to the IETF standards process.

-   3. The IAD and IAOC, in cooperation with the ISOC President/CEO and staff, shall develop an annual budget for the IASA.
+   4. The IED and IETF Administration LLC shall develop an annual budget for the IASA.
 The budget must clearly identify all expected direct and indirect expenditures related to the IASA.
-ISOC, through its normal procedures, shall evaluate and approve the IASA budget as part of ISOC's own budget process and commit to ensuring funds to support the approved budget.

-   4. Responsibility for the evaluation, review, and negotiation of contracts and other IETF administrative and support agreements and other expenditures of funds under the IASA shall rest with the IAD, operating in accordance with policies and procedures set by the IAOC and consistent with ISOC operating policies.
+   5. Responsibility for the evaluation, review, and negotiation of contracts and other IETF administrative and support agreements and other expenditures of funds under the IASA shall rest with the IED, operating in accordance with policies and procedures set by the Board of the IETF Administration LLC and consistent with the IETF Administration LLC's bylaws and policies.

-   5. Once funds or in-kind donations have been credited to the IASA accounts, they shall be irrevocably allocated to the support of the IETF.

-   6. There shall be a detailed public accounting to separately identify all funds available to and all expenditures relating to the IETF and to the IASA, including any donations, of funds or in kind, received by ISOC for IETF-related activities.
-In-kind donations shall only be accepted at the direction of the IAD and IAOC.
+   6. There shall be a detailed public accounting to separately identify all funds available to and all expenditures relating to the IETF and the IASA, including any donations, of funds or in kind, received by ISOC for IETF-related activities.

    7. Amongst the IETF, IASA and ISOC, the IETF, through the IASA, shall have a perpetual right to use, display, distribute, reproduce, modify, and create derivatives of all software and data created in support of IETF activities.

-   8. The IASA, in cooperation with ISOC, shall use reasonable efforts to ensure that sufficient reserves exist to keep the IETF operational in the case of unexpected events such as income shortfalls.
+   9. The Board of the IETF Administration LLC, in cooperation with IED, shall use reasonable efforts to ensure that sufficient reserves exist to keep the IETF operational in the case of unexpected events such as income shortfalls.

 The remainder of this document contains details based on the above principles.

 ##  Community Consensus and Grant of Authority

 The IETF is a consensus-based group, and authority to act on behalf of the community requires a high degree of consensus and the continued consent of the community.
-After a careful process of deliberation, a broad-based community consensus emerged to house the IETF Administrative Support Activity (IASA) within the Internet Society.
-This document reflects that consensus.
+After a careful process of deliberation, a broad-based community consensus emerged to revise the IETF Administrative Support Activity (IASA), which is reflected herein.

 ##  Termination and Change

-   Any change to this agreement shall require a similar level of community consensus and deliberation and shall be reflected by a subsequent Best Current Practice (BCP) document.
+Any change to the IASA structure outlined herein shall require a similar level of community consensus and deliberation and shall be reflected by a subsequent Best Current Practice (BCP) document.

-##  Effective Date for Commencement of IASA
+##  Effective Date for Commencement of IASA Version 2 and IETF Administration LLC

-   The procedures in this document shall become operational after this document has been approved by the process defined in BCP 9 [RFC2026], including its acceptance as an IETF process BCP by the ISOC Board of Trustees, and after the ISOC Board of Trustees has confirmed its acceptance of ISOC's responsibilities under the terms herein described.
+IASA Version 2 shall become effective upon the legal formation and funding by ISOC of the IETF Administration LLC.
+Within a reasonably short time thereafter, this document must be approved by the process defined in BCP 9 [RFC2026].

 #  Structure of the IASA
+(FROM 4071 - NEEDS TO BE UPDATED)
    The IASA structure is designed to ensure accountability and transparency of the IETF administrative and fiscal activities to the IETF community.
 The IETF Administrative Oversight Committee (IAOC)